Blog

 East Nashville gets a bad rap because of a history of crime and a particular rough patch in the ’90s.
 Nowadays, the area is actually thriving.

 It’s going through its own little renaissance, and if you’re in the hot spots of East Nashville, you’re not a tourist…. you’re family.
-Check out The Pharmacy for the best burger of your life, The Five Spot for amazing live music, The Wild Cow for vegan and gluten-free dining, and Bongo Java for a unique atmosphere and outstanding coffee.
+Check out The Pharmacy for the best burger of your life, The Five Spot for amazing live music, and Bongo Java for a unique atmosphere and outstanding coffee.

 Want to buy records or musical equipment?
-Stop by Fanny’s House of Music or The Fond Object.
+Stop by Fanny’s House of Music.
 There are local bakeries, thrift stores, and grocery stores, too.

 #4 – Don’t Try to Speak Our Language…We Don’t Have One